 Scanning the top of the reef with my light, I catch the sparkling eyes of an octopus on the hunt.
 With its psychedelic-colored cape, which is intertwined between each of its arms, the octopus envelopes patches of the reef — a behavior known as tent feeding.
 With the octopus’ eight arms writhing underneath the coral, any prey that attempts to make an escape will find itself ensnared in the octopus’ trap.
 However, the octopus must be cautious as it hunts, for its archenemy, the moray eel, hides within this reef.

 But it’s not just fish and mollusks that are the predators, the reef itself is a menagerie of mouths awaiting a drifting meal.
 Like bugs to a light, the beam from my flashlight attracts an abundance of planktonic creatures.
 Any of these minuscule creatures who wander too close to the corals are ensnared within the gorging mouths of the sticky, coral polyps.

 Close relative of the octopus, a Caribbean reef squid hovers above the reef.
 A maelstrom of metallic reds, browns, and yellows swirl the length of her body in excitement.
 She is attempting to communicate via a kaleidoscope of chromatophores Organs that are present in the skin of many cephalopods that contain pigment sacs that become more visible as small radial muscles pull the sac open making the pigment expand under the skin. in her skin, but the message is indiscernible to me.

 I attempt to interact by mimicking her play of tentacles with my fingers, all the while she holds steadfast.
 In a moment that breaks the protocol of predator and prey, the squid reaches out and grasps my hand ever so gently with the tips of her tentacles.
 The suction in each minute sucker attempting to distinguish what I am.
 Her body slowly inches closer and begins to tremble.
-Seconds slow to minutes in my mind as I hover spellbound in this unusual encounter.
+Seconds seem like minutes in my mind as I hover spellbound in this unusual encounter.